-- When: during the second half of pregnancy - Frequency: over 50% of pregnant women - Cause: acid build-up (lactic and pyruvic acids) in the leg muscles.
-This build-up causes harmless but extremely painful cramps. - Distinctive feature: they occur mostly at night.

-When you have a cramp, you can

-- Stretch your leg by pointing your toes upward

-- Massage the affected muscles

-- Get out of bed
+Description Some suggestions When: during the second half of pregnancy Frequency: over 50% of pregnant women Cause: acid build-up (lactic and pyruvic acids) in the leg muscles.
+This build-up causes harmless but extremely painful cramps.
+Distinctive feature: they occur mostly at night.
+When you have a cramp, you can Stretch your leg by pointing your toes upward Massage the affected muscles Get out of bed Walk around Don't worry if you feel a little discomfort or soreness the next day; it is nothing serious.
+Not feeling better?
+Talk to your health professional.
+See a doctor right away if you have intense, persistent pain accompanied by swelling.

-- Walk around

-Don't worry if you feel a little discomfort or soreness the next day; it is nothing serious.

-- Talk to your health professional. - See a doctor right away if you have intense, persistent pain accompanied by swelling.